Farm to School

 Farm to school programs and policies encourage partnerships between farmers and school food buyers that work to bring local food into school meal programs.
 In 2008 the National School Lunch Act was modified to encourage schools to practice geographic preference in school food procurement.
 Since 2011, the Arizona Department of Education, Health and Nutrition Services Division (HNS) has worked to connect school food buyers with Arizona producers by offering regional farm tours, regional buyer-supplier meetings and training to schools on topics such as local procurement, food safety, and basics in school gardening.
 For more information, visit Arizona’s Farm to School Program website.

 The Arizona Department of Education hosts annual Business of Farm to School Meetings, focused on crop and menu planning.
-Inquire about upcoming meetings here.
+These are a great entry point for selling to Arizona’s schools and child nutrition programs.

 In the meantime, here are 4 avenues to explore to sell fresh produce to Arizona schools: